FY 2018-2019 Audit

 The District's Fiscal Year 2018 audit was conducted by the firm of Bergan KDV, who presented the results of the audit to the school board on December 3, 2018.
 The reports shared with the Board include:

-Highlights of this year's audit include:
+Highlights of the 2018 year-end audit include:

 - The auditors issued an unmodified opinion which is the best opinion an auditor can issue.

-- The auditors found a material weakness in lack of segregation of accounting duties which is due to a limited number of district office staff.
+- The auditors found a material weakness in lack of segregation of accounting duties which is due to a limited number of the district office staff.
 It is a finding that is noted yearly for the district.